NBISweden/SCoRe_user_doc/docs/course_materials.md

     This page is the only page that combines all the course materials of all the different providers.

+???- question "How was this overview created?"

+    This overview was created by going through providers' sites and copying the resources they linked to.

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->

 Resource                                                     |Topic